103 (Tyne Electrical Engineers) Field Squadron: 72 and 103 (TEE) Field Squadron

 Under the Army 2020 refine, 72 Engineer Regiment was disbanded with most of its units being re-designated and moving to other regiments.
 Part of the changes was the renaming of 72 (Tyne Electrical Engineers) Air Support Field Squadron to become 103 (Tyne Electrical Engineers) Field Squadron.
-Another change, was the moving under control of 21st Engineer Regiment.
+Another change was the moving under control of 21st Engineer Regiment.
 Following this change, the squadron is now the reserve squadron of the regiment, supporting the 1st Strike Brigade.
 The squadron currently maintains 2 Troop in Sunderland, while the rest of the squadron is based in Heaton.
-Following the Field Army changed on 1 August 2019, the squadron was moved from the 21st Engineer Regiment to 71st Engineer Regiment (V) headquartered at Leuchars Station.
+Following the Field Army changes on 1 August 2019, the squadron was moved from the 21st Engineer Regiment to 71st Engineer Regiment (V) headquartered at Leuchars Station.